Surprise vs Satisfaction

-When it comes to gift giving - and receiving- we usually have to choose to prioritize surprise or satisfaction.
+When it comes to giving gifts—and receiving them—we usually have to choose to prioritize surprise or satisfaction.

 Prioritizing goes beyond choice.

-When you choose to prioritize satisfaction, the other person still may not get it right.
+Even when you prioritize satisfaction, the other person still might not “get it right.”

-They can try super hard to follow the direction and requests and still not get it right.
+They can try very hard to follow the directions and still not succeed in satisfying you.

-For those of you with neurodiverse partners, this is almost always true.
+For those of you in neurodiverse relationships, this can be especially true.

 Why not?